shvetsHoG/135B_socialNetwork/README.md

-this app was created by React
+this app is built with React